 Supreme Group is managed by an Executive Committee who oversee all aspects of day to day operations and are highly experienced in their respective fields.
-In turn, they are supported by a strong senior management team who are fully committed to delivering operational excellence and quality supply chain solutions to our customers.
+In turn, they are supported by an Advisory Council and a senior management team who are committed to delivering operational excellence and quality supply chain solutions to our customers.

 Chief Executive Officer